jinghuazhao/gwas2/docs/Caprion.md

 ```

 Note that long names will be abbreviated by Stata, whose algorithm does not always produce unique names.

+## execution

+The call to the pipeline is made as follows,

 ```stata
 local dir : env HPC_WORK